 Beyond comfort, digital workflows significantly speed up treatment timelines.
 Once you complete a scan, you can send the digital file to your lab partner instantly.
 With a model-less workflow, a final restoration can be ready in as little as 48 hours.
 This means patients get their final crowns, bridges, or dentures faster, reducing the time they spend with temporaries and getting them back to their lives sooner.

-Ensure Consistent, High-Quality Outcomes
+Ensure Consistent, High-Quality Results for Every Patient

 Your ability to deliver consistently excellent results depends heavily on the quality of your lab work.
 Owning your intraoral scanner gives you the freedom to partner with any lab you choose, which is a critical factor in maintaining control over your outcomes.
 If a lab’s quality starts to slip or their turnaround times get too long, you can simply switch to a partner who better meets your standards.
 You aren’t locked into a single provider.